amir-rismani/nextjs15-tutorial/02-routing/README.md

   - `template`: Specialized re-rendered Layout UI
   - `default`: Fallback UI for Parallel Routes
 - `Good to know: .js, .jsx, or .tsx file extensions can be used for special files.`

+### Catch-all Segments

 - Dynamic Segments can be extended to **catch-all** subsequent segments by adding an ellipsis inside the brackets [...segmentName].
 This is called `Catch-all Segments`.
   - For example, `pages/shop/[...slug].js` will match `/shop/clothes`, but also `/shop/clothes/tops`, `/shop/clothes/tops/t-shirts`, and so on.
 - Catch-all Segments can be made **optional** by including the parameter in double square brackets: [[...segmentName]].
   - For example, `pages/shop/[[...slug]].js` will also match `/shop`, in addition to `/shop/clothes`, `/shop/clothes/tops`, `/shop/clothes/tops/t-shirts`.
 - The difference between **catch-all** and **optional catch-all** segments is that with optional, the route without the parameter is also matched (/shop in the example above).

+### Project Organization and File Colocation

+#### Safe colocation by default

+- Each folder represents a route segment that is mapped to a corresponding segment in a URL path.
+- Even though route structure is defined through folders, a route is not publicly accessible until a `page.js` or `route.js` file is added to a route segment.
+- And, even when a route is made publicly accessible, only the content returned by `page.js` or `route.js` is sent to the client.
+This means that project files can be safely colocated inside route segments in the `app` directory without accidentally being routable

 ## Getting Started